 But how does one easily adjust to such turmoil?
-My whole life has been flipped upside down, and I half expect myself to still wake up from this dream.
-When we returned to Alatar’s warm home he placed a small numbing spell on me, in an attempt to prevent me from going all supernova.
+My whole life had been flipped upside down, and I half expected myself to still wake up from this dream.
+When we returned to Alatar’s warm home he’d placed a small numbing spell on me, in an attempt to prevent me from going all supernova.

-The numbing has helped thus far with the tears, but the pain is still there; gnawing on my chest.
+The numbing had helped thus far with the tears, but the pain was still there; gnawing on my chest.

-In the last few hours Beckett took a trip back to my old apartment, he grabbed things he thought I’d need here while I trained with them.
+In the last few hours Beckett had taken a trip back to my old apartment, he grabbed things he thought I’d need here while I trained with them.
 He came back with clothes, toiletries, and a few of my especially worn-out books from my shelf.

-He didn’t say a word as he dropped them on my new bed, but Ember thanked him before settling me in.
-She’s a homemaker I believe as my Aunt had been.
-Her kindness stings a bit, reminding me of my lost family.
+Beckett didn’t say a word as he dropped them on my new bed, but Ember thanked him before settling me in.
+She’s a homemaker I believe, as my Aunt had been.
+Her kindness stung a bit, reminding me of my lost family.

 “I’ll step out so you can get cleaned up, then if you want we can show you the training room.”
-I nod, and Ember gives my hand a light squeeze before leaving the room quietly.
+I nodded, and Ember gave my hand a light squeeze before leaving the room quietly.

 I feel like an alien, in a foreign place.
-Alatar has a beautiful home decorated with warm colors and plants and has a faint smell of incense.
-I feel cold, dark, like I may just suck in all the warmth and destroy it.
-I think if Ember wasn’t who she is, kind and accommodating, I wouldn’t be here.
+Alatar had a beautiful home decorated with warm colors and plants and had a faint smell of incense.
+An earthy smell, like Frankincense.
+I’m cold, dark, like I may just suck in all the warmth and destroy it.
+If Ember wasn’t who she was, kind and accommodating, I wouldn’t be here.

-No, for sure I wouldn’t be.
+For sure I wouldn’t be.
 If it was Beckett who told me I need to destroy Parallax, I’d laugh in his face and check myself into an institution.
-But Ember has made this as easy as she can, and for her I am thankful.
+But Ember had made this as easy as she could, and for her I am thankful.

-My new room has its own bathroom, which is an upgrade from my previous residence.
-I climb into the shower and allow the fiery water to scald off the pain of yesterday.
-Blood, dirt, and sweat pool at my feet before swirling down the drain.
+My new room had its own bathroom, which is an upgrade from my previous residence.
+I climbed into the shower and allowed the fiery water to scald off the pain of the last two days.
+Blood, dirt, and sweat pooled at my feet before swirling down the drain.

-Having the remnants of yesterday off my skin helps me breathe easier, and I’m able to feel a bit of the sorrow leave my tense body.
+Having the remnants of reminding pain off my skin helped me breathe easier, and I’m able to feel a bit of the sorrow leave my tense body.

-The shampoo and body wash to smell like flowers, but the bottles only labeled ‘hair’, and ‘body’, don’t give away which type.
-I’ll have to ask Ember.
+The shampoo and body wash smell like flowers, but the bottles only labeled ‘hair’, and ‘body’, don’t give away which type.
+I’d have to ask Ember.

-I slip on my boots and leave the safety of my room, and cross the narrow hall to Ember’s door.
-After my light knocks, she pulls open the door excitedly, as if she’d been waiting anxiously at the door for me.
+I slipped on my boots and left the safety of my room, and crossed the narrow hall to Ember’s door.
+After my light knock, she pulled open the door excitedly, as if she’d been waiting anxiously at the door for me.
 Maybe she had been.
 Now she wears gray sweatpants and a loose top, her hair pulled back into a bun on her head.

 Unfair, she makes it look model-Esq.
 If I wore the exact thing I’d look like a drowning rat.
 Not her though.

 “Well, you look like you feel better!”
-I smile lightly, shrugging.
+I smiled lightly, shrugging.

 “I do, a bit.”